Projects are developed in collaboration with sponsors that have identified challenges in the areas of:

 - sustainability and climate change,

-- environmental issues, and
+- environmental management,

 - public health and safety.